azi841/Chatbot/readme.md

 3. Random Responses
 When the chatbot is unable to understand the user's input, it provides a random response from a predefined list to maintain engagement.

-Usage
+Usage:
-*Run the main.py script.
+* Run the main.py script.
-*Enter your queries when prompted with "You: ".
+* Enter your queries when prompted with "You: ".
-*Interact with the chatbot, and it will respond accordingly.
+* Interact with the chatbot, and it will respond accordingly.

-Exiting the Chatbot
+Exiting the Chatbot:
-*To exit the chatbot, type "exit" when prompted for input.
+* To exit the chatbot, type "exit" when prompted for input.

-Customization
+Customization:
 Feel free to customize the chatbot's responses by modifying the chat.json file.
 Each entry in the JSON file includes a user_input field containing keywords that trigger the response, a chatbot_response field with the corresponding reply, and a required_words field for additional filtering.

-Contributors
+Contributors:
 This project is maintained by Azhar.
 Contributions and feedback are welcome.
 Please submit issues or pull requests.